AO-StreetArt/AOSharedServiceLibrary/docs/use/README.md

 And we distinguish between the types via the req_type pointer, as above.

+We can also bind a default callback, which get's called whenever a bound URI is not found.
+This can be particular useful for allowing access to things like key-value stores

 ### ZeroMQ Sockets

 ZeroMQ is a permanent-connection alternative that provides high-speed, distributed messaging.